snpsuen/XDP_LBDSR_L3Backend/README.md

 ### Environment setup

-The use case environment is set up as shown in the above diagram.
-Notably, the load balancer is located on a different IP subnet from that of the backend servers.
-To speed up site prep, all the participent systems are deployed in the form of docker container running on the same host.
+The use case environment is set up as per the above diagram.
+Note that the load balancer is located on a different IP subnet from that of the backend server.
+In our POC lab, to speed up prototyping and testing, all the participating systems are deployed in the form of docker container running on the same host.
-* Load balancer on the frontend subnet
+* Load balancer lbdsr0a on the default subnet
-* Curl client on the front subnet
+* Curl client curlybox01 on the default subnet
-* Router on both the frontend and backend subnet
+* Router router0a attached to both the default and backend subnet
-* Backend server X on the backend subnet
+* Backend server backend0x on the backend subnet
-* Backend Server Y on the backend subnet
+* Backend Server backend0y on the backend subnet
-* Curl client: curlclient01